isaacnmm/pestpolicy-hugo2XX/content/posts/do-flying-termites-eat-wood/index.md

 ---
 title: Do Flying Termites Eat Wood
-description: If you have seen flying termites around your home, you probably have a lot of questions in mind. - Do flying termites eat wood?
+description: If you have seen flying termites around your home, you probably have a lot of questions in mind.
 slug: /do-flying-termites-eat-wood/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00